philemonnwanne/aws-bootcamp-cruddur-2023/journal/week4.md

 [psycopg2-lambda-layer](https://github.com/jetbridge/psycopg2-lambda-layer)

-- Just go to the Layers + in the lambda function console and add a reference for your region, in my case `us-east-1`
+`Note:` Just go to the Layers + in the lambda function console and add a reference for your region, in my case `us-east-1`

 `- arn:aws:lambda:us-east-1:898466741470:layer:psycopg2-py38:2`